cyberhexe/red-toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **PayloadsAllTheThings** A list of useful payloads and bypass for Web Application Security and Pentest/CTF  https://github.com/swisskyrepo/PayloadsAllTheThings
 * **Sickle** Sickle is a shellcode development tool created to speed up the various steps needed to create functioning shellcode. https://github.com/wetw0rk/Sickle
 * **Pandoras-Box** This repo will contain random scripts that I used/use during my offensive testing.
 It can contain scripts ranging from extremely stupid and basic stuf to some extremely awesome and elite stuff....
 Stay tuned :) https://github.com/paranoidninja/Pandoras-Box.git
 * **Evil-Droid** Evil-Droid is a framework that create & generate & embed apk payload to penetrate android platforms. https://github.com/M4sc3r4n0/Evil-Droid